-The consolidated entity's operations are subject to various environmental regulations under both Commonwealth and State legislation in Australia and legislation in Cameroon.
+The consolidated entity's operations are subject to various environmental regulations under both Commonwealth and State legislation in Australia.
 The Directors have complied with these regulations and are not aware of any breaches of the legislation during the financial year which are material in nature.